These 11 Answers by a Patent Examiner will help understand patent process better

 9. You say that we’re switching to a “first to file” system in the next couple years.
 It’s troubling because it adds, even more, burden to individuals and small businesses that may not be able to afford to file patents, but did legitimately create the original invention.

 Your concern is valid.
-With every patent act that passes congress, you have competing entities.
-Software wants the opposite of drug; big companies want something different form individual inventors and so on.
+With every patent act that passes Congress, you have competing entities.
+Software wants the opposite of drug; big companies want something different from individual inventors and so on.
 The reason to switch to first to file is 2 parts.
 One, we’re trying to become more in unison with the rest of the world (we were the only ones that did first to invent).
 Two, it drives down litigation costs as both sides won’t be swearing behind each others’ work.

 10. Do patent examiners ever put out a “request for prior art” announcement when they’re researching prior art?
 That seems like a good impetus for the competition to submit their documentation and less work on the individual examiner.

 We can make a request to the inventor, but in theory, they should have sent us what they have already.
 There is no real “prior art crowd sourcing” at the moment.
 I have seen people talk about it, and I am a bit mixed on it.
-On the one hand, it is an ideal type of thing to crowd source, but on the other hand, most people don’t actually understand what qualifies as prior art, so it may end up meaning more work for the examiner.
+On the one hand, it is an ideal type of thing to crowdsource, but on the other hand, most people don’t actually understand what qualifies as prior art, so it may end up meaning more work for the examiner.

 11. If a patent is rejected, it can be reworked and resubmitted while retaining the original submission date.
 What mechanisms are in place to keep the applicant from simply adding claims from current innovations to their application, thereby giving them a retroactive lock on features they had no part in inventing?